holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/concurrency/ch03_sharing_objects/README.md

 ### Sharing objects safely

-The most useful policies for using and sharing objects in a concurrent proram are:
+The most useful policies for using and sharing objects in a concurrent program are:

 **Thread-confined**.
 A thread-confined object is owned exclusively by and confined to one thread, and can be modified by its owning thread.